-Inglenook Estate (formerly Rubicon Estate, formerly Niebaum-Coppola) changed its name in 2011 after the owner, Francis Ford Coppola was able to finally purchase the rights to the Inglenook name.
-The Inglenook brand was bought by a number of corporate wine making machines and was most recently in use by Constellation Brands and the Wine Group.
+Originally founded as Inglenook, it has been referred to by several names throughout its history including Rubicon Estate and Niebaum-Coppola.
+After decades of using these interim names, the property was finally changed back to Inglenook in 2011 after owner, Francis Ford Coppola was able to purchase the trademark rights to the Inglenook name.
+For many years the Inglenook brand was owned by a number of corporate entities and was most recently in use by Constellation Brands and the Wine Group.

 The Chateau is elegant both inside and outside.
 A beautiful reflecting pool framed by stately oak trees in front attracts the attention of all visitors.
 Looking the opposite direction to the east – one overlooks a sea of vineyards.

-Tastings are mostly of Cabernet Sauvignon.
 All estate wines come from their organically farmed vineyards on site.
-Inglenook owns many acres some of which extend all the way up into the Mayacamas Hills to the west of the actual winery.
-Their vineyards are separated into numerous small blocks – a surprising number of varietals grow on the property (both reds and whites).
+Inglenook farms some approximately 250 acres of vines many of which are completely hidden from view of visitors to the winery.
+Approximately half their acreage is behind the winery to the west with the other half in front of the winery extending all the way to the highway.
+Their vineyards are sectioned into numerous small blocks – a surprising number of varietals grow on the property (both reds and whites).

 The 2005 Rubicon (tasted 12 years after it’s vintage) shows what this wine will become with some age.
 The bouquet shows a wonderful depth of character – that evolves into a number of aromas as it opens.
 Shows notes of plum, mocha and cedar spices.
 It is savory at times.
 A very balanced wine that seems to be hitting it’s stride.
 It is supple on the palate – very pleasing.
 Hints of toffee, mocha and darker fruit lingers for some time.
 Sweet fine grained tannins hang delicately.
 A delicious wine.